Getting Started with Content Creation

 With that said I'm only going to discuss using Streaming and Video Making, and mainly as Twitch and YouTube.
 I'm going to talk about using Twitter and Instagram as secondary promotional avenues, but I am not going to go in to what it takes to be a content creator for those in your own right, mainly because I don’t make content on those platforms, I only use them as to promote my Stream and my Twitch.

 YouTube is the primary destination for Video Makers.
 It is possible to be on YouTube and only on YouTube, however, chances are you are going to want to use other Platforms to grow.
 Before we talk about those other platforms, there are some things about YouTube you want to know.
-In the video where I talk about not chasing subs I talk about focusing on your content, this means focusing on every step of your content from inception, through creation, to advertising.
-One thing you cannot afford to do is ignore what few viewers you get early on.
+In the video where I talk about not chasing subs I talk about focusing on your content, this means focusing on every step of your content from inception, through creation, to advertising and marketing.

 If someone makes a comment, you answer it.
 If you don’t have time to answer comments, you don’t have time to build a channel.
 Until you are getting 500+ comments a day, you better find time to answer the ones you get.
 Not with just some copy and paste answer either, that’s disingenuous.
 Respond to everything.
 Thumbs up and heart good comments, even if they are negative or constructive criticism.

 Don’t try to force it, but don’t sit there doing nothing for hours on end either.
 Nobody is tuning in to watch you game, they are tuning in to watch you entertain.
 I don’t care if the Red Person icon reads 0 the entire time, keep talking.
 Keep talking until you get a viewer, and then keep talking anyway.

 Also, do your homework.
 Have a notepad next to you of 4-5 topics that you can go for 20 mins at a time for.
 That way if nobody is talking to you, you can just keep on talking to the camera.

 Several Things I’ve learned since I got started

 2: Chat is more important than anything else going on.
 If someone says something, say something back.
-Now, sometimes this is hard to do, you might be setting up a shot for photography, you might be playing an FPS/MOBA/BR game, you might be live reading something or having a conversation with someone, but as soon as what you are doing is done, go back and catch up on comments
+Now, sometimes this is hard to do, you might be setting up a shot for photography, you might be playing an FPS/MOBA/BR game, you might be live reading something or having a conversation with someone, but as soon as what you are doing is done, go back and catch up on comments.

 4: Don’t take troll bait.
 You will no doubt get trolled while streaming.
 Don’t take the bait.
 Just move on.
 Learn how to ban people, make sure you have some moderators who can help you ban people.

 Stream to YouTube Content Transfer

 So, you can absolutely exist as just a Streamer.
 You need to recognize there are some growth issues when you are just a streamer, the biggest being that it is a live platform.
 If people can’t catch you when you are live, they can’t see your content live and can’t engage with you.
 Some people will watch videos of your content, which is cool.
 Make sure you know how long your content is going to remain on your platform.
-For Twitch after 60 days Affiliate videos are removed, that means the record of that day is gone.
+For Twitch after 60 days even Affiliate videos are removed, that means the record of that day is gone.

 So with that there are a couple of options which can help streamers grow.
 Make sure to download your video.
 After that, make sure to go through it and chop it up into a highlight reel.
 Did 5 amazing things happen during the stream?
 Make a highlight reel and put it up on YouTube.
-Don’t skimp on your production quality here, make sure its outstanding.
+Don’t skimp on your production quality here, make sure it's outstanding.
 This is going to serve as an advertisement for your content, which will drive people to your Twitch the next time you are on.

 No matter what platform you are creating content on, you will eventually want to create a Discord server for your users, especially if you run a gaming or some sort of life advice channel.
-Discord allows users interact with you in real time.
+Discord allows users to interact with you in real time.

 Sure, you want them leaving comments on your YouTube videos, but they are often waiting for you to respond to them.
 When you start getting videos with 100+ comments, it does require a time investment to answer each one, and until you are getting thousands of comments a day you better be answering each and every comment you get because you are cultivating an audience.

 Discord is great because not only does it get your audience talking to you in real time, it gets them talking to each other.
 If they are talking to each other about your content guess what they are highly likely to watch?
-Your Content.

 What are they likely to share with their friends?
-Your Content!

 There are a bunch of tips and tricks for using a Discord to auto pull your Tweets, Streams, YouTube posts, etc. When you are first getting started only use the basic ones and dedicate your time to making better content.
-As your content gets better and you start growing your audience start doing more and better things with your Discord.
+As your content gets better and you start growing your audience, start doing more and better things with your Discord.

 There is a sub-Reddit for every topic on the planet, usually more than one.
 Here is the thing, you are going to be tempted to join every sub-reddit for your topic and then link bomb all of them whenever you make new content.